 Integrations and Add-Ons

-The in-house team at Bench is composed of professional bookkeepers, who can make suggestions to keep your bookkeeping stress free.
+The in-house team at Bench is primarily composed of professional bookkeepers, who can make suggestions to keep your bookkeeping stress free.
 However, bookkeepers cannot legally provide tax or financial advice – this is the job of a CPA or attorney.

 Bench does not handle your payroll in house, but Bench software integrates with outside payroll platforms.